The Wisdom of the Crowd and Higher-Order Beliefs: Population-Mean-Based Aggregation

-\begin{assumption} We make the following assumptions on $P$: \begin{enumerate} \item Imperfectly informed agents: for each agent $i$, we have that $P^S_{i, \state}$ and $P^S_{i, \state'}$ are mutually absolutely continuous with respect to each other. \item Limited correlation: For every $\epsilon>0$, there exists a finite $n(\epsilon )$ such that conditional on the state, for any agent $i$, all but at most $n(\epsilon )$ agents' signals are $\epsilon $-independent of agent $i$'s signal.
+Before we introduce our aggregation procedure, we introduce the following assumption on the information structure. \begin{assumption}[No Aggregate Uncertainty] We make the following assumptions on $P$: \begin{enumerate} \item Imperfectly informed agents: for each agent $i$, we have that $P_{i, \omega}^S$ and $P_{i, \omega'}^S$ are mutually absolutely continuous with respect to each other. \item Limited correlation: For every $\epsilon>0$, there exists a finite $n(\epsilon )$ such that conditional on the state, for any agent $i$, all but at most $n(\epsilon )$ agents' signals are $\epsilon $-independent of agent $i$'s signal.
 Formally: